Get weather data using the Weather API

 There are several APIs available, but if you want to get the current weather, the Current Weather Data API seems to be sufficient

-You can test it on your browser, so try adjusting the parameters.
+You can test it in your browser, so it's a good idea to try adjusting the parameters.

-The following information seems to be required as API request information:
+The following information appears to be required for the API request:

 request.AddHeader("x-rapidapi-host", "community-open-weather-map.p.rapidapi.com"); // Host address request.AddHeader("x-rapidapi-key", "xxxxxxxxxxxxxxxxxx"); // API key issued for each account

-the city ID here You can get the weather data for the registered city.
+You can also retrieve weather data for registered cities.

 HTTP communication